binyomen/pwsh-live-doc/README.md

 #### OutputText

 This function takes a string of markdown code.
-This markdown is generated into HTML on the page.
+This markdown is translated into HTML on the page.

 #### OutputCode